Of every hotel in Yellowstone National Park, Mammoth has undergone the most changes over time, in both shape and name.

 • Mammoth Hot Springs Hotel & Cabins (1977-Present)

-Indeed, the National/Mammoth Hotel (shown at the top) was the first “grand hotel” to be built within Yellowstone National Park.
-Its construction also marked one of the most interesting incidents in Yellowstone’s early history: the collapse of the “Yellowstone Park Improvement Company,” which (according to Paul Schullery in Searching for Yellowstone) all but vied to control the Park by renting whole square mile tracts throughout Yellowstone, hoping to extract rent, timber, and other gains.
+It was the first “grand hotel” to be built within Yellowstone National Park.
+The construction process also marked one of the most interesting incidents in Yellowstone’s early history: the collapse of the “Yellowstone Park Improvement Company,” which (according to Paul Schullery in Searching for Yellowstone) all but vied to control the Park by renting whole square mile tracts throughout Yellowstone, hoping to extract rent, timber, and other gains.
 But according to Schullery, in building the National Hotel, they overexerted themselves.
 From Searching for Yellowstone:

 The public, politicians, and scientists protested [the YPIC’s demands], but the outcry did not stop the YPIC from constructing the first of the several huge hotels that would eventually appear in the park.
 This was the National Hotel at Mammoth, four stories high and more than 400 feet long.
 Laborers worked through the winter of 1882-83, using local lumber (the stumps are still visible on the lower slopes of Terrace Mountain to the southwest) and living on game from the park.
 They completed enough of the giant building for the hotel to open for the summer.
 But when the YPIC could not pay them, the builders staged a sit-in (still living on park game) in an unsuccessful attempt to force their employer to pay their back wages.
 Instead the YPIC went bankrupt, and the National Hotel ended up in the hands of the [Northern Pacific Railroad].